About croup

 - Cough or sneeze into a tissue or your elbows.

 To minimise the spread of the virus that caused your child’s croup, keep your child away from child care, preschool or school while your child is sick.
-Your child is usually contagious for three days after the illness has started, or until the fever has gone.
+Your child is usually contagious for 3 days after the illness has started, or until the fever has gone.